-What is this ground game and why is it so important in election campaigns?
+What is this ground game and why is campaign canvassing so important?

-The ground game refers to the ‘on the ground’ operations of political campaigns that do the work in the community to get a campaign message out and, critically, to get out the vote in the run-up to election day.
+The ground game refers to the campaign canvassing operations of political campaigns that do the work in the community to get a campaign message out and, critically, to get out the vote in the run-up to election day.
 Typical ground game operations consist of campaign teams with field directors, canvassers, volunteers, and also an amount of sophisticated databases and software systems designed to maximize the voter turnout for a candidate.

 The quality of the campaign’s data on voters, ie, how many data points do they have on voters, what is the voter’s voting history, etc is the first thing that is required of a ground game campaign.

 Usually, it is input into a campaign management system like VAN, i360 or Ecanvasser in order to sort and segment voters into turfs.
 These turfs are then assigned out to canvassers and volunteers to make sure every voter’s door is knocked on.
 The door knocking interaction is designed to convince the voter of the candidate’s supremacy as a candidate, to obtain a pledge to vote and to garner any further support from that person in the form of a donation, volunteering or the placing of a lawn sign outside their house.
 What is so fascinating about this year’s presidential campaign is the diametrically opposed attitudes taken by the candidates to ground game operations.

 Hillary Clinton’s campaign canvassing team have run a textbook ground game campaign.
 They have the most sophisticated database on Democratic voters in the form of NGP Van, they have a huge volunteer and campaign network that spans the country and they have access to quality software tools to ensure data collected is all captured efficiently.
 What remains to be seen is exactly how good that operation will be at turning out the vote on election day, though few would bet against them.